 How to Edit Hosts File in Windows, MacOS and Linux

-As we all know, the DNS (Domain Name System) is the phone book of the internet.
-However, did you know that the hosts file on your computer can also be used as a directory for domain names?
-This article will explain what the hosts file is and how to edit it in Windows 10, Linux, and Mac to emulate DNS change.
+As we all know, the DNS (Domain Name System) is the internet’s phone book.
+However, did you know that your computer’s hosts file can also be used as a domain name directory?
+This article will explain what the hosts file is and how to edit it in Windows 10, Linux, and Mac to simulate DNS changes.

-Every time you visit a website, your computer will check the hosts file first to see which IP address it connects to.
-If the information is not there, your internet service provider will look into the DNS for the resources to load the site.
+When you visit a website, your computer first checks the hosts file to see which IP address it connects to.
+If the information is not present, your internet service provider will search the DNS for the resources needed to load the site.